bmcc-mmp/mmp460/html/nesting.md

 site: MMP 460
 ---

-## Nesting, Parents, Children and inheritance
+## Nesting, Parents, Children and Inheritance

 When an HTML element is 'nested' inside another element, such as in the code below, it is considered a child of the nesting element.